mikeshultz/mikeshultz.com/content/ethereum/viper.md

         }
     ]

 The concept is pretty straight forward enough, with a couple of exceptions.  `constant` tells the EVM whether or not the function makes any alterations to the blockchain.
 If you're sending ether, or altering data, or doing any kind of transaction, your function is **not constant**.
 Anything that can be run locally on whatever node you make the RPC/IPC call on, is constant.
-Data types used in the ABI are [EVM/Solidity types](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#types) and **not Viper types**, so keep that in mind.
+Data types used in the ABI are [Solidity types](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#types) and **not Viper types**, so keep that in mind.
 For instance, `num` and `decimal` are not a thing here and instead you may want to use `int`.
 And __decimal/floats are not a thing outside of Viper and should be avoided for return values.__

 ## Deploy Your Contract Using Geth